ddobrin/native-spring-on-k8s-with-graalvm/README.md

     * GraalVM Architecture
     * Native Image technology for ahead-of-time compilation
     * Build configuration for a native image build process
+        * **[Demo]** - The simplest way to configure GraalVM Native Image
         * **[Hands-on #2]** - Understanding Reflection and the Class initialization strategy using a simple Native app
     * AOT compilation limitations - what do I need to know
-        * Class Metadata, Reflection, Dynamic Class Loading, Dynamic Proxies, Accessing Resources
+        * Class Metadata, Reflection, Dynamic Class Loading, Dynamic Proxies, Accessing Resources, Serialization
         * **[Demo]** - Mitigate GraalVM AOT limitations
     * Debugging and Monitoring Tools
         * **[Demo]** - VisualVM and the GraalVM Dashboard